webmachinelearning/model-loader/README.md

 underlying code will be different for different end users.
 The goal is to give access to hardware acceleration where available, and to minimize the burden of using custom ML models.

-The challenge with this approach is that the ML model format holds the complexity.
-A browser could bundle a runtime (like TF Lite) or full TensorFlow, and upgrade versions with each release, roughly once every 6 weeks for Chrome.
+The challenge is that the ML model format holds the complexity.
-Upgrades aren’t the issue.
-Backwards and forwards compatibility are.
 Forwards compatibility is an issue, since models may be trained with newer versions of the ML frameworks, and browsers may lag several weeks or more behind.